Burberry plays hard ball over perfume deal

 Shares in Interparfums closed down 6 percent at 17.75 euros on the Paris Stock Exchange and were trading down about 3 percent at $16.51 on the Nasdaq, while shares in Burberry closed down 1 percent at 1,222 pence on the London Stock Exchange.

-Analysts said Burberry's move was prompted by a July 31 deadline for the firm to exercise an option to buy out Interparfums' license.
+Analysts said Burberry's move was prompted by a July 31 deadline for the firm to exercise an option to buy out Interparfums' licence.

 "With today's announcement, Burberry maintains flexibility to negotiate further with Interparfums until the end of the year," said Citi analyst Thomas Chauvet.